huszy/badgun/README.md

 Demo hosted on [itch.io](https://huszy.itch.io/badgun)

-Sadly itch.io adds a very large header to the page and displays the game in iframe, and the page always scrolls out when you want to control the car, so a frameless version is hosted [here](https://badgun.onceapps.com)
+Sadly itch.io adds a very large header to the page and displays the game in iframe, and the page always scrolls out when you want to control the car with the arrow keys, so a frameless version is hosted [here](https://badgun.onceapps.com), or you can use W,A,S,D keys instead of arrows.

 ## Story